merenlab/merenlab.org/_posts/anvio/2019-10-08-anvio-scg-taxonomy.md

                            --output-file-prefix METAGENOMES-EXAMPLE
 ```

-Anvi'o goes through all contigs databases, founds the frequencies of each SCG, and picks one that is the most frequent across them.
+Anvi'o goes through all contigs databases, finds the frequencies of each SCG, and picks one that is the most frequent across them.
 This is what my terminal says:

 ```
 (...)